Dieter Luske© 1993 - ISBN 0646138111

-To change does not mean there is something wrong with what you are doing now,
+To change does not mean there is something wrong with you, or with what you are doing.

 What is reactive?
 Being reactive is when you react to something that has already happened.

-Being reactive means you wait until you get sick before you (hopefully) change your lifestyle!
+Being reactive means you wait until you get sick before you (hopefully) do something, and change your lifestyle for the better!

 What is being proactive?
 Being proactive is reacting before something happens!

-To be proactive you change before you have to change!
+To be proactive you need to change before you have to change!

-Where will being proactive be very important for you?
+Where would being proactive be very important for you?

 What about your health, business, marriage, friendship, relationship with your kids, the environment etc?

-If you start to change your diet and your lifestyle before you have to change, then you are proactive.
+If you start to change your diet and your lifestyle before you get sick, before you have to change, you will be proactive.